-British automotive luggage brand Brexton has relaunched with a five-piece suitcase set, tailored to fit David Gandy's 1964 Porsche 356C.
+British automotive luggage brand Brexton has been acquired by Motoluxe and relaunched with a five-piece suitcase set, tailored to fit David Gandy's 1964 Porsche 356C.

 Brexton was founded in 1920, producing custom-made trunks and suitcases, each built by hand to meet the exacting standards of their primary customers – Bentley and Rolls-Royce Motor Cars.